NOTICE // Educational content about AI tooling for litigation support, not legal advice. Consult a qualified attorney for matter-specific guidance.

 Processing specialistBoutique lit-support vendorsProcessing, ingestion, conversionNuix, Relativity Processing, LAW

-Managed serviceMid-market firms, occasional litigatorsClient liaison, data transfer, sign-offEpiq, Consilio, HaystackID, Lighthouse
+Managed serviceMid-market firms, occasional litigatorsClient liaison, data transfer, sign-offEpiq, Consilio, HaystackID

-HybridLarge firms with specific mattersPlatform management + managed service QCRelativity + Lighthouse or Consilio
+HybridLarge firms with specific mattersPlatform mgmt + managed service QCRelativity + Lighthouse / Consilio

 The AI-era lit-support skillset